Arusha National Park

-The wildlife within the park varies with the altitude, which ranges from swampland at 1,500 meters to forest at 4,500 meters, supports a variety of vegetation zones and numerous wildlife species.
+The different altitudes within the borders of the park, which ranges from swampland at 1,500 meters to forest at 4,500 meters, supports a variety of vegetation zones and numerous wildlife species.

-The treasures of the park include the dormant rocky volcano of Mount Meru, Momella Lakes and the the lush swamps of Ngurdoto Crater.
+The landscape treasures of the park include the dormant rocky volcano of Mount Meru, the Momela Lakes and the the lush swamps of Ngurdoto Crater.

-The shallow, alkaline Momela lakes are particularly interesting for bird watching with a variety of wader birds attracted to the location.
+The shallow, alkaline Momela lakes are particularly interesting for bird watching, with a variety of wader birds attracted to the water.

-Ngurdoto viewpoint offers spectacular views over the crater and the surrounding park habitats.
+Ngurdoto viewpoint offers spectacular views over the crater and the surrounding park.

-Highlights: Climbing Mount Meru (unparalleled views of Mt Kilimanjaro and the Great Rift Valley); canoe safaris on Momella lake; walking safaris around Ngurdoto Crater - an opportunity to get up close to observe the natural world at its own pace.
+Hike Mount Meru for unparalleled views of Mt Kilimanjaro and the Great Rift Valley; canoe safaris on Momella lake; walking safaris around Ngurdoto Crater - an opportunity to get up close to nature.

 Return to the wildlife safaris page or use the browser back arrow to return to your previous page.